sde-coursepack/sde-coursepack.github.io/modules/code quality/_posts/2000-03-02-Clean-Code.md

 By not putting my tools away, I accrued a "debt".
 That is, I didn't spend time putting my tools away now, so I paid for it later (with substantial interest) when I had to look for my tools.
 Our source code is just as vulnerable to debt.
 When you leave a method in an overly complex, unreadable state, or you use static global variables to store information relevant only to one function, you are accruing a debt that will cost you time later to fix (or to work around if you can't fix it).

+### Technical debt accrues interest

+Credit card interest rates can be outrageously high!
+Waiting just one month to pay off a $5000 with a 20% annual interest rate (close to the national average for credit cards) costs $83.33 in *interest alone*.
+If you continue to not pay it off, the next month's interest costs even more, $84.72.
+If you continue to not pay, in one year's time you will owe an additional $1000 dollars.
+In two years time?
+Nearly an additional $2500 dollars!

+The best way to pay down debt is "as fast as you can".
+For example, say I completely stop using the $5000 credit card, and pay $250 dollars a month to pay it down.
+If I do this, I will pay $1,133 dollars in interest, or $6,133 dollars total on $5000 of debt!
+And it will take me over two years to pay it off!

+However, if instead, in the very first month, I sell my retro video game collection and make a 1-time $1000 payment, and then continue paying $250 each month, I nearly **half** the total interest paid, to just $691.
+And I'll pay it off faster, in just over a year and a half.

+That one time lump payment drastically reduced the total cost of fixing my debt! **Technical debt is no different!** As our software builds up technical debt, it gets harder and harder to edit!
+And eventually, it gets so hard to make changes to your code base, that you think the best idea is...

+### Starting over from scratch

+Bob Martin refers to this as "The Big Redesign in the Sky".
+We'll just start from scratch.
+After all, now that we know that our existing design is bad, we can avoid making the same mistakes, right?

+No!
+If we don't commit to the practices of clean code, we will simply fall into the same trap again and again and again!
+If you are sitting on a project that is hard to maintain or change, then you should consider when the best time to start refactoring and cleaning your code is:

+* The best time to start cleaning your code is immediately after you wrote it
+* The second best time is now!
+* The absolutely worst possible time is "later".

+Never say "I'll do it later," because you almost certainly won't!

+> "Later equals never"
+>  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-LeBlanc's Law

+And even if you *do* do it later, the code won't be fresh in your mind!
+You'll have to read your bad, dirty, ugly code to understand it, and that will take time!
+Do it while it's fresh in your mind!.

+No design we can make will perfectly meet all possible future changes to our software.
+Refactoring is a continuous battle against entropy.
+But everytime we pay off our technical debt immediately, that's effort we are spending on paying it back later with interest!

 ## You always read more than you write

 The basic reason that clean code is important is that when you are writing code, very little time is actually spent *writing code*.
 Most of the time you are reading.
 Consider, for example, writing a program that reads an Excel file.